conan-io/docs/reference/commands.rst

 build options
 +++++++++++++

-Both the conan **install** and **test** commands have options to specify whether it should try to build things or not:
+Both the conan **install** and **test** commands have options to specify whether conan should try to build things or not:

-* **--build=never**  This is default option, not necessary to write it explicitely.
-It will not try to build packages when the requested configuration does not match, and throw an error
+* **--build=never**  This is the default option.
+It is not necessary to write it explicitly.
+Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error.
-* **--build=missing** It will try to build from source all packages which requested configuration was not found on any of the active remotes
+* **--build=missing** Conan will try to build from source, all packages of which the requested configuration was not found on any of the active remotes
-* **--build=[pattern]** It will force the build of the packages which name matches the given **pattern**.
+* **--build=[pattern]** Conan will force the build of the packages, the name of which matches the given **pattern**.
-  Several patterns can be specified chaining multiple options **--build=pattern1 --build=pattern2**
+  Several patterns can be specified, chaining multiple options, e.g. **--build=pattern1 --build=pattern2**
 * **--build**.
-Build always from source, everything.
+Always build everything from source.
 Produces a clean re-build of all packages and transitively dependent packages

 conan build
 -----------
 Utility command to run your current project **conanfile.py** ``build()`` method.
 It doesn't work for **conanfile.txt**.
-It is convenient for automatic translation of conan settings and options for example to CMake syntax, as it can be done by the CMake helper.
-It is also a good starting point if you pretend to create a package from your current project.
+It is convenient for automatic translation of conan settings and options, for example to CMake syntax, as it can be done by the CMake helper.
+It is also a good starting point if you would like to create a package from your current project.

 conan test
 ----------

 The **test** command looks for a ``test`` subfolder in the current directory, and builds the project that is in it.
-It will typically be a project with a single requirement to the **conanfile.py** being developed in the current directory.
+It will typically be a project with a single requirement, pointing to the **conanfile.py** being developed in the current directory.

-The command line parameters are exactly the same as the **install** command, the settings, options, and build parameters, with one small change.
+The command line arguments are exactly the same as the settings, options, and build parameters for the **install** command, with one small difference.

 In conan test, by default, the **--build=CurrentPackage** pattern is automatically apended for the current tested package.
-You can always manually specify other build options, as **--build=never** if you want just to check that the current existing package works for the test subproject without re-building it.
+You can always manually specify other build options, like **--build=never**, if you just want to check that the current existing package works for the test subproject, without re-building it.

 conan search